Kevinxsn/deep_learning_and_gene_expression/README.md

-# Enformer Usage for Gene Expression Prediction
+# Incorporate Deep Learning Model to Better Predict Individual Gene Expression

 ## Project Overview
 This repository provides a pipeline for **Enformer**, a deep learning model for **predicting gene expression from DNA sequences**.
 The project involves: